richardfan1126/richardfan1126.github.io/_posts/2023-12-26-a-playground-to-practice-differential-privacy-antigranular.markdown

 To verify whether a TEE is running the exact same software, we must ensure the fingerprint is always the same.

-But many factors can make the compiled software different, e.g. time of build, software dependencies, etc., especially when the Antigranular runtime relies on many libraries written in Python, which is not easily reproducible.
+But many factors can make the compiled software different, e.g. time of build, software dependencies, etc., especially when the Antigranular runtime relies on many libraries written in Python, which is always inconsistent during build time.

 ### Threat modelling